 This session will provide a brief overview of the Professional Utility Vegetation Management course, followed by a deep dive into an example of a final project achieved through the course.
 This will include course curriculum and structure, budgeting and scheduling, and all aspects of designing a UVM program from scratch.

 The program will include a unique element where utility managers attending the Trees & Utilities conference will have the opportunity to share what they are doing that may be new to them and the industry.
 This might include new equipment, strategies for work optimization, use of technology or any other area of innovation.
+Each presentation is to be no more than 10 minutes in length.

 Brandon Flemming, Portland General Electric | Chaun Hammell, Florida Power & Light | Jason Grossman, Liberty Utilities | Aaron Dom, PPL Electric Utilities